strangeprogrammer/CodeTutorials/README.md

 ## MINIMUM SYSTEM REQUIREMENTS & PRE-INSTALLATION STEPS

+All commands referenced throughout this document should be run in the context of a system using **python3** via **BASH** or some similar shell running on **Linux**/**UNIX** (though **Ubuntu** is recommended since the commands listed here integrate easily with it).

-This is a list of software required in order to use the coded provided by this project:
+This is a list of software and their minimum versions required on the host in order to use the code provided by this project:

-	docker
+	docker v.18.09
-	python3
+	python3 v.3.5
-	pip3
+	pip3 v.19.0
-	virtualenv
+	virtualenv v.16.4

 Information to install docker can be found at the following URL: